Bree Runway: Meet the Missy Elliott-approved rising star whose fearless pop is challenging colourism

 “I got to a point where I started to wonder about what else I loved as much as this and there wasn’t anything.
 But it was always a fear thing when it came to me thinking about pursuing this as a full-time career.
 I didn’t want to put myself out there.
 When you make music, there’s a chance you get famous; there’s a chance you get seen and that exposes you to everyone saying whatever they want about you.
 That reminded me of school and how much I got bullied.
 I was so scared to show my talent because of how I was made to feel growing up: it was the biggest obstacle I had to overcome.
 Eventually, it just became more apparent to me that music was a calling and I decided to go for it.”

-Your second EP, ‘Be Runway’, sees you emotively exploring the racism you experienced at school.
+Your second EP, ‘Be Runway’, sees you emotively exploring the bullying you experienced at school.
 Was it difficult revisiting that time?
 Did looking back help you to deal with those issues more?

 “It was my biggest fear revisiting that time.
 I tried to erase my darkness when I was growing up.
 I was bullied a lot for being the darkest girl in class and once I discovered skin lightening creams, I decided that I was going to get rid of my dark skin.
 I bleached my skin and ended up having to have professional treatment to repair all the damage it had done.